Mon, 30 Oct 2017

 If in doubt, you'll probably be okay with protected, button-top batteries of the highest capacity you can afford (ignoring discharge rate).

 As noted above, lithium-ion batteries should not be discharged below 2.5V or so and should not be discharged too quickly.
-Many manufacturers take plain lithium-ion cells and add small protection circuits on top.
+Many manufacturers take plain lithium-ion cells and add small protection circuits to them.
 These circuits stop providing power if the battery voltage drops too low or if the current draw gets too high, protecting the cell from things that could damage it.
 This makes the protected batteries a bit safer, since it's more difficult to accidentally push them too hard.

 A protection circuit makes the battery a little longer, and sometimes a little wider.
 There are flashlights that have so little extra space inside that they must be used with unprotected batteries.
 Usually such flashlights will have their own low-voltage protection (LVP) and will stop trying to use the battery if the voltage gets too low.
 If you use an unprotected battery in a flashlight without LVP, you'll have to be careful not to drain the battery too far or you risk permanently damaging the battery.